The Untold Story of the Witches of Oz. |

 The Flying Monkeys🐒

 The flying monkeys demonstrate how appearances can be deceiving, which is a running theme throughout the musical.
 These animals seem violent and mean, but they prove to be loyal, helpful, and even loving around Elphaba.
-She has a gift for dealing with Animals, and it is no accident that her major political crusade involves their rights (Shmoop Editorial Team, 2008).
+She has a gift for dealing with Animals, and it's no accident that her major political crusade involves their rights (Shmoop Editorial Team, 2008).

 The Grimmerie📗